 Why You'll Love This Recipe

-- Festive and Versatile: This recipe is ideal for Thanksgiving, Christmas, or any holiday gathering but easy enough to make for a cozy Sunday dinner.
+- This recipe is ideal for Thanksgiving, Christmas, or any holiday gathering but easy enough to make for a cozy Sunday dinner.

-- Easy to Prepare: With simple ingredients and straightforward steps, this stuffing comes with minimal fuss.
+- With simple ingredients and straightforward steps, this stuffing comes with minimal fuss.

-- Great for Make-Ahead: Preps beautifully in advance so you can focus on other dishes during the big day.
+- Preps beautifully in advance so you can focus on other dishes during the big day.
 See the make-ahead instructions below.

-- Mirepoix: Combining onions, celery, and untraditional carrots adds color to this otherwise beige dish.
+- Combining onions, celery, and nontraditional carrots to make a mirepoix adds color to this otherwise beige dish.

 Ingredients